zerbobo/fdsns/README.md

 The key words are `title`, `port`, `table`, `list`, `name` and `url`.

-Format is toml, and format error will result in the site running with a default config.
+It is of toml format, and format error will result in the site running with a default config.